Stetchy0/ProjectPentalogy/Characters/Alex/Alex.md

 He also, a long time ago, adopted [[Len]], after finding her abandoned in hell as an infant.

-Before he was a satyr in hell, he was a ruthless murderer, [[Emilio Banes]]
+Before he was a Nymph in hell, he was a ruthless murderer, [[Emilio Banes]]

-Alex is a redeemed [[hellish satyr]] from Farther Earth.
+Alex is a redeemed [[hellish Nymph]] from Farther Earth.
 He was once a terrible human and was reborn as a tormentor and lived as such in the underworld for maybe hundreds of years until an exiled infant came into his life.
-A [[Janus]] child, a half sylph and satyr hybrid, was cast to hell by her Sylphic mother.
+A [[Janus]] child, a half sylph and Nymph hybrid, was cast to hell by her Sylphic mother.
 He found her and was to dispose of her until the child showed him love.
 This simple act reawoke his human emotions and sent him into an emotional spiral.
 He escaped hell with the child and raised her as his own.
 He became a barkeep in the surface so he could afford her clothes and other needs and became friends with a few fellows.
 His daughter, Len, would be ruthlessly murdered by the embodiment of chaos as part of its grand scheme.
-This, intended to turn Alex back towards his satyran side, instead made him more humble as he learned grief and worked through it, giving her a proper funeral and continuing to live as a barkeep, now devoid of what used to give him joy.
+This, intended to turn Alex back towards his Nymphan side, instead made him more humble as he learned grief and worked through it, giving her a proper funeral and continuing to live as a barkeep, now devoid of what used to give him joy.

 Later on his path, he met another lost soul in the city while buying supplies.
 A girl, the spitting image of his lost daughter, who possessed no memories of who she was or how she got to be lost in an alleyway.
 She had nothing but the peculiar clothes on her body, labeled with nonsense numbers.
 He gave her the space in his life that Len used to have and gave her a name, [[Jaylo]].